czlabsIO/home/profile/README.md

 ## Introduction
-Welcome to Czlabs IO, a fusion of skills and technology, global needs will find a team happy to serve!
+Welcome to czlabs IO, a fusion of skills and technology, global needs will find a team happy to serve!
 Our repository is mostly private.
 So if you require specific access to your project's repository please contact your liaison team member.

 ## What We Do?
 At Czlabs, we tackle global needs with our capabilities and wisdom, we do it by coding turn-key solutions for your needs.